invariant-labs/protocol/docs/docs/aleph_zero/collections.md

 **Why Positions are Stored in State Instead of NFTs:**

-We've chosen to store positions in the state rather than using NFTs for several reasons:
+We have chosen to store positions in the state rather than using NFTs for several reasons:

-1. **Iterating Through NFTs**: Iterating through NFTs can be problematic and less efficient, especially when dealing with a large number of unique NFTs.
+1. **Optimal determining user's positions and iterating through them**: Main reason is independence from blockchain token indexer.
+Iterating through NFTs can be problematic and less efficient, especially when dealing with a large number of unique NFTs.
 Storing positions in a state makes it easier to manage and access them.

-2. **Cost Efficiency**: Maintaining positions in the state can be more cost-effective in terms of gas fees and contract execution.
+Maintaining positions in the state can be more cost-effective in terms of gas fees and contract execution.
 NFTs can involve additional costs for minting, transferring, and managing unique tokens.

-3. **Optimal Search**: Searching for and accessing specified positions is more optimal when positions are stored in the state.
+2. **Optimal Search**: Searching for and accessing specified positions is more optimal when positions are stored in the state.
 It simplifies the process of retrieving and managing positions for specific accounts.

 ### Functions within the `Positions` Struct